aubreyrjones/lemon-py/README.md

 `_parser_impl::ParseNode` and `Token` objects created by that `Parser` become invalid.

-Before returning the parse tree to the Python interface, and before it is destroyed (of course), the entire pointer-based internal parse tree is dereferenced and copied into a simplified, value-typed representation (`parser::ParseNode`).
+Before returning the parse tree to the high-level interface, and before it is destroyed (of course), the entire pointer-based internal parse tree is dereferenced and copied into a simplified, value-typed representation (`parser::ParseNode`).
 The intermediate, indirect tree is deallocated and the returned tree is free of any complicated ownership semantics.